dovahcrow/dovahcrow.github.io/content/post/kindle-pdf-optimization-service.md

 Basically this service will crop your book into a kindle readable format on server and send it pretending it is you sending the book by mocking the email address.

 Be carefull, you should not send classified documents to this address!
+Although I will delete them in place on the server, the document will exist in gmail trash for several days until google purge the trash bin automatically.
+And if something goes wrong, I may replay attachments in the trash bin to debug.
+So please DON'T SEND CLASSIFIED or PRIVATE DOCUMENTS to me in order to keep me away from legal issue.

 Great thanks to [willus](http://www.willus.com/) who provided [this excellent tool](http://www.willus.com/k2pdfopt/) to produce